plumpmonkey/pi_neopixels/README.md

    $ sudo python3 rainbow.py
 ```

+As this python program needs to be running, I suggest using something like `screen` or `byobu` to have a detachable terminal session so that you can close out out SSH session and leave the program running.

 Navigate to the web interface at `<ip address>`.
 The flask server runs on port 80, so if you have another webserver running on this Pi, you will need to change the Flask config to use a different port.

 There are 4 modes